nhuvan/nhuvan.github.io/_pages/home.md

 ### News:

++ <span style="color:red">01/2023:</span> We have 3 PhD positions and 3 internship positions in Machine Learning.
+Please contact us for more information<br/>

++ <span style="color:red">10/2022:</span>Our project APR Optimedias (Artificial intelligence for the benefit of precision medicine in neuropsychiatry and infectiology) is accepted by the Region Centre-Val-de-Loire, France.<br/>

-+ <span style="color:red">05/2022:</span>Our project ACHS (Detection of anomalies in the streaming of health data from smartphone sensors) is selected for the Scientific Cooperation program of the French Embassy in Vietnam<br/>
++ <span style="color:red">05/2022:</span>Our project ACHS (Detection of anomalies in the streaming of health data from smartphone sensors) is selected for the Scientific Cooperation program of the French Embassy in Vietnam.<br/>

 + <span style="color:red">03/2022:</span> I am looking for 2 post-docs, in self/semi supervised learning and in efficient deep models, and 2 interns in Computer Vision and/or Machine Learning.<br/>